| Biblical event or activity |

 Murder, mass murder, and genocide of

-people because of their religion is widespread today, as seen in
+people because of their religion has been widespread in recent years, as seen in

 Northern Ireland, Bosnia, Kosovo, Macedonia, Crete, Sudan, Middle